hellenike/textbook/docs/topics/noun-adj-agreement/index.md

 But note that English has interesting “ingrained” rules about the order of adjectives when there is more than one.
 Most native speakers of English know these rules as just what “sounds right” or “sounds wrong,”  “Old green shoes” obeys these rules while “green old shoes” does not. https://www.bbc.com/culture/article/20160908-the-language-rules-we-know-but-dont-know-we-know

 English language learners are sometimes asked to learn these rules explicitly.
-That is a good reminder of the way in which language rules are defined for non-native-speakers (as we all are for ancient Greek) in a way that complicates the sense of a language meant to communicate.
+That is a good reminder of the way in which language rules are sometimes defined for non-native-speakers (as we all are for ancient Greek) in a way that complicates the sense of a language meant to communicate.

 ### Adjective placement: attributive and predicate positions